Non-perturbaitve effects for the isoscalar light vector $\omega$-meson in charmed meson semileptonic decays: Summary

 In this paper, we first compute the four TFFs of $D^+\to \omega$ by employing the right-handed chiral current within the framework of LCSR.
 For the transverse twist-2 LCDA $\phi^{\perp}_{2;\omega}(x,\mu)$ that dominates the contribution in TFFs, we construct a LCHO model based on the BHL prescription.
 The Fig.~\ref{Fig:DA} shows that our prediction is similar with other theoretical groups and has good ending-point behavior.
 Furthermore, we present predictions of $A_{1,2,0}(0)$ and $V(0)$ at $q^2=0$ in Table~\ref{table:lparge point}, which show good agreement with results from other theoretical results.

 After extrapolating the TFFs to the higher $q^2$ region using the SSE method, our results show good consistency with most theoretical groups in Fig.~\ref{Fig:TFFscomparison}.
 The extrapolation trend exhibits a stable behavior across the entire $q^2$ range.
 Then, we utilize TFFs to calculate the differential decay widths, branching fractions and polarization and asymmetry observables.
 In Fig.~\ref{Fig:dGamma}, we present the differential decay width $1/|V_{cd}|^2d\Gamma(D^+\to \omega\ell^+\nu_{\ell})/dq^2$.
 For both the electron and muon channels, we present the corresponding branching fractions in Table~\ref{table:Br}.
 The result for $\mathcal{B}(D^+\to \omega e^+\nu_e)$ shows good agreement with those from CLEO'11~\cite{CLEO:2011ab}, CCQM~\cite{Soni:2018adu}, while $\mathcal{B}(D^+\to \omega \mu^+\nu_{\mu})$ is consistent with values reported by PDG~\cite{ParticleDataGroup:2024cfk}, BESIII'20~\cite{Ablikim:2020tmg}, CCQM~\cite{Soni:2018adu}, and LCSR~\cite{Fu:2020vqd}.
+Taking advantage of the narrow width of $\omega$-meson, we also predict the branching fraction for five body decay $D^+\to \omega(\to \pi^+\pi^-\pi^0)\ell^+\nu_{\ell}$.
 Finally, we discuss the forward-backward asymmetry $A_{\rm{FB}}^{\ell}$, lepton-side convexity parameter $C^{\ell}_{\rm{F}}$, longitudinal (transverse) polarization $P_{\rm{L}(\rm{T})}^{\ell}$, as well as longitudinal polarization fraction $F_{L}^{\ell}$.
 The trends of their changes with $q^2$ are presented in Fig.~\ref{Fig:Polarization}, and the corresponding mean values are listed in Table~\ref{table:polarization}, showing consistency with predictions from CCQM~\cite{Ivanov:2019nqd} and RQM~\cite{Faustov:2019mqr}.

 It is believed that in the near future, this process will be further investigated by the BESIII Collaboration.
 With the current data sample being larger than previous ones, there is significant potential for the experimental measurement of polarization and asymmetry observables in $D^+\to \omega\ell^+\nu_{\ell}$.
 The predictions of the physical observables given in our work can not only provide a reference value for experiment collaboration, but also reversely test our LCHO model of twist-2 LCDA and TFFs.